 For more detailed feedback from one editor, please use the Senior Editor Critique and Feedback form.
 We also offer 7-week asynchronous workshops led by three experienced creative writing teachers each quarter as well as 3-week Flash Intensive workshops.
 If you would like to be on our workshop mailing list, please send an email to email@example.com.

 To help us give relevant and targeted feedback, please let us know whether the story is fiction, creative non-fiction, or hybrid.
 Please put this information directly in the story document.
-We read submissions blind, so your cover letter is visible to us only after acceptance or rejection.

 Please be aware that we are editors/writers competent to give feedback on literary flash fiction.
 We may not be the right sounding board for fantasy, sci-fi, horror, romance, children's lit, etc. You story needs to be under 1000 words.